ziviledauderiene/Events-callendar-app/README.md

 # Events-callendar-app
-This a personal calendar application created using HTML, CSS and JavaScript.
+This a personal calendar application created using:
+- HTML;
+- CSS (grid, flexbox);
+- JavaScript (JSON, sessionStorage, loops, functions).

 There is a possibility to add and delete events.

-#### Link:
+#### Follow the link and see how it works:
 https://events-calendar-app.vercel.app/

 ![](https://github.com/ziviledauderiene/Events-callendar-app/blob/main/screenshot.png)